DanNegrut/ME459-2023/FAQ/HowTo/hw_repos.md

 #### Typical Workflow
-1. Edit and add files until you reach a good milestone.
+1. Use the IDE of choice to edit and add files until you reach a good milestone.
-1. `git add` modified and new files
+1. `git add` any modified and new files
-1. `git commit` to save the milestone
+1. `git commit` to save the milestone (take a snapshot of your working directory)
-1. `git push` to update the remote
+1. `git push` to push your changes into the repo
 1. Repeat until you're done with the homework tasks
 1. Check your homework submission